orangeduck/mpc/README.md

 There are a couple of ways to overcome this issue if it arises.
 You could instead use `mpca_lang_contents` and load the language from file or you could use a string literal for each line and let the preprocessor automatically concatenate them together, avoiding the limit.
 The final option is to upgrade your compiler.
 In C99 this limit has been increased to 4095.

+### The string tag is annoying.

+When parsing from a grammar, the abstract syntax tree is tagged with different tags for each primitive type it encounters.
+For example a regular expression will be automatically tagged as `regex`.
+Character literals as `char` and strings as `string`.

+If you have a rule in your grammar called `string`, `char` or `regex`, you may encounter some confusion.
+This is because nodes will be tagged with (for example) `string` _either_ if they are a string primitive, _or_ if they were parsed via your `string` rule.
+If you are detecting node type using something like `strstr`, in this situation it might break.
+One solution to this is to always check that `string` is the innermost tag to test for string primitives, or to rename your rule called `string` to something that doesn't conflict.